Frequently Asked Questions

 What does the triangle on plastic items mean?

 The triangle on plastic shows what type of plastic resin the item is made of.
 It DOES NOT determine whether the item is recyclable or not.
-Please use the shape of the plastic (Bottles, Tubs, Jugs, and Jars) to determine if it is able to be recycled.
-Please visit our Container Recycling Guide and/or watch this video for further details on what plastic is recyclable.
+Please use the shape of the plastic to determine if it is able to be recycled.
+Please visit our Container Recycling Guide for further details on what plastic is recyclable.

 Why are cups not accepted in the recycling?

 Paper (coffee) cups are not accepted because they are both contaminated with food residue and they have a plastic lining on the inside.
-While there are some special cases for mixed materials being recyclable (see cartons in the containers and commingled recycle guides), the paper is still contaminated and therefore not recyclable.
+While there are some special cases for mixed materials being recyclable (see our container recycling guide), the paper is still contaminated and therefore not recyclable.
 This is also described in this video.

-For plastic cups and lids, these are not accepted because they are not one of the fours shapes of plastic that are accepted (bottles, jugs, jars and tubs).
-Please visit our Container Recycling Guide and/or watch this video for further details on what plastic is recyclable.
+For plastic cups and lids, these are not accepted because they do not fall into the categories we currently accept for plastics (bottles & jugs).
+Please visit our Container Recycling Guide for further details on what plastic is recyclable.

 If paper is shredded, can we leave it in the bag or do we need to empty the bag into our paper recycling cart?